radumarias/syncoxiders/website/pages/poc-demo.md

 ## Troubleshooting

 In case you experience any inconsistencies in the way the files are synced, or not synced, you can delete the `repo` directory and run it again.
 It will see all files as new but will not copy them to the oher sides if already present and the same, it will just copy the new or changed ones.

-## Logs

-It doesn't print each change in logs, but every 100th change, so it won't clutter the logs.

 ## Compile it from source code